Armed Forces Service Center Fast Facts

 DONATIONS – For additional information please visit our web site at http://mnafsc.org/donations.htm All monetary contributions received go into a general operating fund to help keep our doors open, to active duty military (and their dependents) in need of food, shelter or assistance.

 BOARD OF DIRECTORS – The AFSC is governed by a board comprised of members from various veterans’ organizations and volunteers.

-STAFF – Two part-time executives, and a bi-weekly accountant are responsible for the day-to-day operations of the AFSC.
+STAFF – One part-time executive director and 4 part time employees and a bi-weekly accountant are responsible for the day-to-day operations of the AFSC.